 Helen Reeks, Tom Howley

 More and more, we are seeing requests for statement island counters.
-The island counter is an integral part of approximately 80% of our clients’ kitchens, but our discerning market is becoming much more imaginative and explorative with color when it comes to cabinetry.
+The island counter is an integral part of approximately 80% of our clients’ kitchens, but our discerning market is becoming much more imaginative and explorative with colour when it comes to cabinetry.
 Many opt for neutral surfaces, pantries and wall cabinets, which they pair with a brave tone such as a deep blue on the island counter.
 This gives the kitchen a more contemporary feel, without overpowering the whole space.
-This is set to be a popular kitchen trend for this year: a classic and simple statement, letting homeowners express themselves through intelligent use of color.
+This is set to be a popular kitchen trend for this year: a classic and simple statement, letting homeowners express themselves through intelligent use of colour.

 Jennifer Woch, House of J

 This is the year to break away from your mum’s kitchen!
 We will see more kitchens designed with open shelving in place of traditional, upper cabinets.
 We will see streamlined ultra-functional pantries, designated coffee, juice bar and smoothie areas.
 We could also see the introduction of built-in composting and urban cultivators designed into kitchen layouts so we can grow our own vegetables in the heart of the home.